glerner/gl-color-palette-generator/README.md

 ## Description

-GL Color Palette Generator is a WordPress plugin that helps you create and manage color palettes for your website design.
+GL Color Palette Generator (named with "GL" to distinguish it from other color palette plugins) is a WordPress plugin that helps you create and manage color palettes for your website design.
 It uses AI to generate harmonious color combinations while ensuring accessibility standards are met.

+This plugin is designed to work with the TwentyTwentyFour theme (and future WordPress default themes) and is part of the course materials for ["WordPress Websites: From Overwhelm to Mastery"](https://website-overwhelm-to-mastery.glerner.com/).

 **Author:** [George Lerner](https://website-tech.glerner.com/)
 **Plugin URI:** [https://github.com/glerner/gl-color-palette-generator](https://github.com/glerner/gl-color-palette-generator)